3 Promising Career Sectors in Columbus

 - Licensed practical nurses—19.8 percent / $42,203

 Columbus is known as a technology hub.
 The city is home to the Columbus Collaboratory, which focuses on developing innovative solutions in analytics and cybersecurity.
-There are more than 50 data centers in the Columbus area, with more on the way.
-And companies like IBM, AT&T, and Verizon Communications employ thousands of people throughout the region.3 So it's little wonder that the city has been ranked the number one place in the country for technology workers.4
+According to One Columbus, there are more than 50 data centers in the Columbus area, with more on the way.
+And companies like IBM, AT&T, and Verizon Communications employ thousands of people throughout the region.
+So it's little wonder that the city has been ranked the number one place in the country for technology workers.

-Here are some tech-related occupations that are expected to expand over the next few years, along with their median salaries:2
+Here are some tech-related occupations that are expected to expand over the next few years, along with their median salaries (all data from the Ohio Department of Job and Family Services):

 - Information security analysts—33.2 percent / $96,200